Lukapetro/Lukapetro/README.md

-# Ciao 👋, I'm Luka Petrovic!
+# 👋 Ciao, I'm Luka Petrovic!

 ## About Me
 🚀 Fullstack Developer with a passion for Node.js, React, and React-Native.